Stressed? Anxious? New community Stress Busters courses starting Newry AND Belfast!

 Additionally, all our community courses are age- and child-friendly i.e. suitable for women of all ages, cultures and backgrounds.
 As such, parents are welcome to sit with a child while a class is ongoing.

 At The I Can Centre™, we do not offer crisis pregnancy counselling as we are not able to support abortion as a procedure (given our review of the evidence, and our commitment towards equality, diversity and respect for all - see common conversations at the base of this page).
-However, we are absolutely committed to the welfare of women and have over twenty years experience offering enabling supports to women in crisis pregnancies, and those suffering distress and regret post abortion (see next section).
+However, we are absolutely committed to the welfare of women and have over twenty years experience offering practical and enabling supports to women in crisis pregnancies, and also those suffering distress and regret post abortion (see next section).

 We offer a range of community CBT supports to help women address challenges of low mood, stress and/or all types of anxiety e.g. worry, panic, and low confidence.
 This support can include free 1-1 CBT with one of our trainees (only at certain times/locations), AND DAKtivist™ places on our community courses, e.g. for lone mums, or those in crisis pregnancies, we may be able to take an act-of-kindness pledge as part/full payment for a class.
 Furthermore, the more paying attendees we have, the more DAKtivist™ places we can offer.